opensearch-project/opensearch-net/README.md

 # [OpenSearch.Net](src/OpenSearch.Net)

-A low-level, dependency free client is a just a .Net wrapper for the REST API.
+A low-level, dependency free client that is a simple .NET wrapper for the REST API.
 It allows you to build and represent your own requests and responses according to you needs.

 ## Getting Started
 Include OpenSearch.Net in your .csproj file.